UP WITH A BORDERLINE:

 to remember, you're not separating from "a disorder,"

-you're separating from a person.
-It's easier to think about running
+you're separating from a human being.
+It's far easier to think about

-away from a disease, than an individual who wrestles with one, and
+running away from a disease, than an individual who wrestles with

 sold rule of thumb for your future is, never get involved with someone

 best exit method is to keep it short and sweet.
 You might have a

 tendency to blame her, or point out all the reasons you need to

 leave--but this will only relieve your guilt about ending